raghavn1/raghavn1.github.io/_posts/2025-01-19-First Post.md

 ## Challenges faced

-Some of the issues that we encountered were:
+**Some of the issues that we encountered were**:
-- the wifi being too slow in school
+- The wifi being too slow in school
-- the camera not being detected
+- The camera not being detected
-- some of the `apt-get install` packages weren't properly being downloaded
+- Some of the `apt-get install` packages weren't properly being downloaded
-- the `motion.conf`{: .filepath} file was extremely vague as to what certain properties did
+- The `motion.conf`{: .filepath} file was extremely vague as to what certain properties did
-    - had to read through a lot of different stack exchange posts and documentation to understand
+    - Had to read through a lot of different stack exchange posts and documentation to understand
-- the recording would only save as a file on the Pi and not get streamed to the local ip given
+- The recording would only save as a file on the Pi and not get streamed to the local ip given
-- the stream would start but the quality was horrible
+- The stream would start but the quality was horrible
+    - The stream's frame rate was too low
+    - The stream's color was all wrong
+- The motion script had permission issues to access the `/tmp/motion.log`{: .filepath}

+---

+## Solutions

+**A list of the problem solving strategies that we used:**
+- Reading the official documentation
+- Reading stack exchange and raspberry pi forums
+- Testing out different solutions
+- Brainstorming and trying to understand logic
+- Watching explanatory videos